koheiw/newsmap/cran-comments.md

 ## Downstream dependencies

-There is no reverse dependencies as this is the first release.
+There is no package on CRAN that depends on this package